 Magnesium-rich food to avoid muscle cramps

-Leg muscles cramps, eyes twitching, etc are quite common during pregnancy.
+Leg muscles cramping, eyes twitching, etc., are common during pregnancy.
 Eating magnesium-rich food helps prevent late-night leg cramps and other issues as you move on during pregnancy.
-Clearly, adding minerals to your diet improves overall body functionality.
+Adding minerals to your diet improves overall body functionality.

 Omega-rich food for mood moderation

-Walnuts, eggs, and fish are omega powerhouses that are considered mood moderation foods that help you feel best emotionally. more importantly, they help in the baby’s brain development.
+Walnuts, eggs, and fish are omega powerhouses considered mood moderation foods that help you feel best emotionally.
+More importantly, they help in the baby’s brain development.

 Choose chocolate frozen yogurt instead of the chocolate bar.